kenwi/VideoHubControl/README.md

 These settings control where the button press messages are sent.
 Make sure to update these values to match your VideoHub device's network configuration.

+The `SOCKET_CONFIG` dictionary in `app.py` defines the control messages sent to the VideoHub device when each button is pressed.
+The current messages ("Button X pressed") are placeholder values and should be replaced with the actual control commands as specified in your VideoHub device's documentation.
+Each button can send a different command to control various functions of the VideoHub.

 ## Running the Application

 1. Make sure your virtual environment is activated